Phlebotomy

 Plan II

-Courses may be taken in any combination with exception of MLTS 1101 which has to be taken the semester prior to attending the MLTS 1102 practicum.
-Also note MLTS 1101 is only offered Fall and Spring semester.
+Courses may be taken in any combination, except MLTS 1101, which has to be taken the semester before attending the MLTS 1102 practicum.
+Also, note that MLTS 1101 is only offered in the Fall and Spring semesters, and CAPS 1101 Introduction to Computers is only offered in the Spring semester.

 Semester I: